-Since ancient times, Japanese sake has been drunk at festivals, celebrations, and personal milestones.
-Learn about the Japanese sake culture and its significance etymology, mythological story, and presence in Japanese society.
+Since ancient times, Japanese sake, or nihonshu, has been drunk at festivals, celebrations, and personal milestones.
+Learn about the Japanese sake culture and its significance, etymology, mythological story, and presence in Japanese society.

 To the Japanese, sake is more than just an alcoholic beverage.
-Culturally, sake serves as an essential bond between the deities and mortal beings.
-Sake was a method of communication; to appease their anger in times of natural catastrophes, pray for their blessings and protection, and thank them for a plentiful harvest.
-By drinking the sake offered to the gods, the Japanese believed that they could become closer to them.
+Culturally, sake is an essential bond between the deities and mortal beings.
+Sake was a method of communication to appease their anger in times of natural catastrophes, pray for their blessings and protection, and thank them for a plentiful harvest.
+By drinking the sake offered to the gods, the Japanese believed they could become closer to them.

 Sake and the Japanese Culture

-Sake is inseparable from Japanese religion.
+Sake is inseparable from the Japanese religion.
 The two prominent Japanese religions (Buddhism and Shintoism) are also inseparable from Japanese culture.
-As mentioned in part 3, Buddhist and Shinto leaders set up breweries on their premises.
-Thus, you will see sake at many religious festivals, rituals, and celebrations throughout the year.
+As mentioned in part 3, the imperial court, Buddhist, and Shinto leaders set up breweries on their premises.
+Thus, you will see sake at many religious festivals, rituals, and celebrations.

 The Chinese Character for “Sake”